bespokesy/hugo-calendly-shortcode/README.md

 If you would like to receive notifications as my work on that progresses, follow [this link to subscribe to updates by mail](https://landing.mailerlite.com/webforms/landing/v3z7p1).

 # Troubleshooting, bugs & help
-If you run into any problems, check if someone else raised the same [issue on GitHub](https://github.com/bespokesy/hugo-calendly-shortcode/issues) and add a comment.
+If you run into any problems that can't be fixed by [consulting the docs](https://docs.hcs.bespokesy.dev/errors_warnings/), check if someone else raised the same [issue on GitHub](https://github.com/bespokesy/hugo-calendly-shortcode/issues) and add a comment.
 If not, please add a new issue so I can address it.

 # Get in touch
 Just want to say hi?
 Ask something else?